Fraud Android SDK

 ftr.init(this,

-mobileId // Provide your mobile device Unique ID
+mobileId // your device identifier

 );

-// Start generic activity-based navigation tracking
+// Start generic activity-based navigation tracking (ForterSDK < 3.0.0)

-if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.ICE_CREAM_SANDWICH)
+if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.ICE_CREAM_SANDWICH) {

 registerActivityLifecycleCallbacks(ftr.getActivityLifecycleCallbacks());